 Expo: Try to get to the expo the first day it is open if you are able.
 Merchandise can run out, especially in popular sizes, after the first day.
 For marathon weekend, all the Goofy merchandise was sold out by Friday afternoon, and the expo had a line to even get into the building!

-Waivers: A couple weeks before the race, waivers will become available online and you will be able to see what corral you are in for the half and full marathon.
+Waivers: A couple of weeks before the race, waivers will become available online and you will be able to see what corral you are in for the half and full marathon.
 Feel free to print it out in advance, but there will be printers at the expo you can use if you forget.
 Remember, you have to PERSONALLY pick up your own bib and show a photo ID.

 Characters: There are plenty of characters along the course, especially within the parks.
 Have your phone or camera out and ready to hand to the cast member, and give them any instructions you want to give.
-They aren’t all “great” at photo taking, I had to tell the to tap the screen to focus the picture after getting a few blurry ones.
+They aren’t all “great” at photo taking, I had to tell them to tap the screen to focus the picture after getting a few blurry ones.
 Bummer.
 There will also be professional photopass photographers on the course and at some of the character stops, so be sure your bib is visible to the camera when they are taking your photo.
 If you purchase Memory Maker or if you are a gold or higher annual passholder (for FL residents) you get all the photos for free!
-Huge perk in my opinion!
+A huge perk in my opinion!

 Fueling: There are PLENTY of aid stations and I have never brought my own water bottle.
 There was water and Powerade available about every 1.5 miles.
 I do bring my own fuel/gel minus one for the half and two for the full (there is one clif shots or sport bean stop during the half, and two during the full).
 If you aren’t used to taking these products, be sure to bring your own or practice with them before the race.
 These are the ones I take and love.
 They taste like vanilla frosting!